By: Helios on August 23rd, 2009

-Augmenting a workforce with 1099 workers can be an effective way to rapidly adjust to changing business needs.
+Augmenting a workforce with independent contractors can be an effective way to rapidly adjust to changing business needs.
 Not only is this flexible work arrangement beneficial to dynamic organizations, it has become an attractive option for a growing number of talented professionals.
+You can supplement your team with both independent contractors and W-2 employees, just make sure you follow proper HR compliance.

 The term "1099 worker" originates from the IRS Form 1099-MISC used to report payments to independent contractors.
 As independent contractors become more prevalent, many employers and workers have difficulty understanding the qualities that distinguish these independent contractors from employees.
 It is important to understand that a 1099 worker is a contractor - not an employee.